Analysis - EADS-BAE deal must limit foreign stakes to pass U.S. muster

-WASHINGTON BAE Systems (BAES.L) insists there is "no magic number" for French and German government shares in a possible merger with EADS EAD.PA, but U.S. experts say anything over 10 percent could ruin the chances of winning approval from U.S. regulators.
+WASHINGTON BAE Systems insists there is "no magic number" for French and German government shares in a possible merger with EADS, but U.S. experts say anything over 10 percent could ruin the chances of winning approval from U.S. regulators.

 Britain has told France and Germany repeatedly that their respective holdings in the merged firm should not exceed 10 percent, according to several sources familiar with the process.